dennisdeneve/dennisdeneve/README.md

 ### Hi there 👋

-I am currently in third year at the University of Cape Town, studying a bachelor of business science majoring in computer science.
+I am currently in Honours year at the University of Cape Town, studying a bachelor of business science majoring in computer science.

 I love to learn more about the seemingly never-ending world of code. 👨‍💻